Set Up a Pay As You Go Business Model

 Step 4 | Identify and manage paid app users

-Your app will need to present the correct user experience for each customer, depending on the plan they selected.
-There are two key elements involved in this:
+Your app needs to present the correct user experience for each customer, depending on the plan they selected.
+There are 2 key elements involved in this:

 • Being able to detect those users and identify when changes occur to their plan.
 We offer several different methods for this.

-• Delivering the right user experience within your app.
+• Delivering the right user experience in your app.
 For example, activating and deactivating specific features.

 See also